-Citation with stable link: Philip A. Harland, 'Europeans and Asians: Pseudo-Hippokrates on humoural and environmental theories (fifth century BCE),' Last modified October 31, 2022, http://philipharland.com/Blog/?p=6754.
+Citation with stable link: Philip A. Harland, 'Europeans and Asians: Pseudo-Hippokrates on humoural and environmental theories (fifth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified October 31, 2022, http://philipharland.com/Blog/?p=6754.

 Comments: This Hippokratic writing, which is usually dated to the final decades of the fifth century BCE, illustrates very well humoural and environmental medical theories as they were applied to the analysis of the character and health of particular peoples.
 To oversimplify matters, the Greek medical theory was that the entire physical world we live in was, originally, formed from the four elements: water (wet and cold), air (wet and hot), fire (dry and hot), and earth (dry and cold).
 As part of that physical world, humans derive in part from those four elements, which correspond to the four humours within the body (blood, which is hot and wet; phlegm, which is cold and wet; yellow bile, which is hot and dry; and, black bile, which is cold and dry).
 Therefore, according to this quite flexible Greek hegemonic theory, there is an intimate relation between the climate or environment, on the one hand, and the composition and character of peoples, on the other.
 There is, in other words, environmental determinism, which would later also be so important to racializing theories of the 19th century and after.
 Once again, we cannot expect consistency or modern logic from such ancient documents, as the author veers from one explanation to another without necessarily noticing the tensions and arbitrary choices which result in very stark (and often negative) stereotypes about this or that people.
 Due to a missing section, much of the discussion focusses on Europeans, and northern Europeans above the Pontic (Black) sea in particular (rather than southern Egyptians and Libyans, who are missing in the passage).
 The author’s general use of “Asians” in contrast to Europeans, is never really fleshed out at all beyond the fact that “Asians” are characterized as servile and tending towards the acceptance of despots (in contrast to spirited and war-like northerners).
 Authors such as Herodotos reflect very similar reasoning to what we find in this document.